Admission

 Licensure & Certification

-Graduates of the Kapiʻolani Community College Massage Therapy Program are eligible to take the Hawai‘i State Board of Massage License Examination and qualify for national certification through the MBLEx (Massage and Bodywork License Examination).
+Graduates of the KCC Massage Therapy Program are eligible to take the Hawai‘i State Board of Massage License Examination and the MBLEx (Massage and Bodywork License Examination) for national certification.
 Students will also receive a UH Certificate of Competence.

 Program Overview